reSHARMA/GOGProblemSorter/README.md

 ![image](/one.png)

-### Fetches problem data from gog and restructure it for operations like sorting which are natively not provided my gog.
+### Fetches problem data from gog and restructure it for operations like sorting which are natively not provided by gog.

 ### To fetch data
 ```